solana-developers/github-workflows/README.md

 - ✅ Compute budget optimization
 - ✅ Retry mechanisms for RPC failures
 - ✅ Running anchor tests
+- ✅ Caching for faster reruns for all installs

 ### How to use